25 Best Ethical & Sustainable Clothing Brands In 2021

 Why is ethical fashion important?

-If you want to move away from the incessant drops of new fashion and don't want to add to the growing landfill mountain of chemically soaked clothes, then embracing ethical clothing is one of the ways to go.
+If you want to move away from endless new fashion drops and don't want to add to the growing landfill mountain of chemically soaked clothes, embracing ethical clothing is one of the ways to go.

-From kick ass jumpsuits to men's everyday work shirts, perfect fit jeans and Tshirts that use innovative materials, these ethical clothing brands are some of the most exciting fashion players out there at the moment.
+From kick-ass jumpsuits to men's everyday work shirts, perfect fit jeans and T-shirts that use innovative materials, the ethical and sustainable clothing brands below are some of the most exciting fashion brands in the world at the moment.

 Every purchase you make is a vote for the kind of world you want to see in the future.

-Here are a few ethical fashion facts to kick off with
+A few ethical fashion facts

-There are mulitple issues to fix in fast fashion (from microplastics to overconsumption, animal and worker's rights, toxic waste, water scarcity...) and sadly no ethical clothing brand can hope to solve them all.
+There are multiple issues to fix in fast fashion (from microplastics to overconsumption, unethical supply chains, animal, worker's rights, toxic waste and water scarcity...).
+Sadly, no ethical clothing brand can hope to solve them all.

-By 2030 the fashion industry is projected to use 35% more land for fibre production - that's land not used for biodiversity, conservation or to grow crops or build homes.
+- By 2030 the fashion industry is projected to use 35% more land for fibre production.
+That's land not used for biodiversity, conservation or to grow crops or build homes.

-The Best Ethical Clothing Brands - 20 for 2020
+25 Best Ethical Clothing Brands In 2021

 1. Origin Africa